 I understand that there shall be no waiver of, modification of, or change to any part of the Code except by a vote of the Board of Directors or a designated board committee.
 In the event that a waiver of, modification of, or a change to the Code is granted, then the notice of the waiver, modification and/or change shall be posted on the Company's website within five business days of the Board of Directors' or designated board committee's vote or shall be disclosed otherwise as required by applicable law or NYSE American, Toronto Stock Exchange or United States Securities and Exchange Commission rules.
-Notices posted on the Company website shall remain there for a period of 12 months and shall be retained in the Company's files as required by law.
+Notices posted on the Company's files as required by law.

-/s/ Frederick H. Earnest

-Frederick H. Earnest

-President and Chief Executive Officer
+/s/ Frederick H. Earnest Frederick H. Earnest President and Chief Executive Officer

-Dated this 25th day of August, 2022
+Dated this 23rd day of August, 2023